How does bariatric surgery help you lose weight?

 Each operation has its own way of reminding you about what good and bad food choices are.
 In restrictive operations, such as the Roux-en-Y gastric bypass, as you eat, your little stomach pouch gets stretched.
 This sends a signal to your brain, telling you to stop eating.
 If you do not heed this signal, the next bite may bring a sense of pain or severe pressure.
 If you still do not listen to this signal, the next bite may exceed the capacity of the small pouch, and cause vomiting of the food.
 It is important to eat slowly, taking at least 30 to 45 seconds for each small bite of food.
 This gives the pouch time to send the signal to the brain, and for you to pay attention to the cues your body is giving you.
 The sleeve gastrectomy is less restriction, but still may limit the amount of food that is eaten at one time.
 In addition, if you eat high-carbohydrate or high-fat foods, these can lead to loose stools and foul smelling gas.

-After any weight loss surgery you will need to stay on blended foods for several weeks.
-You will work closely with the dietitian to tailor your diet to soft foods you like.
-We want you to emphasize protein as the most important nutrient.
-After a gastric bypass, we want you to get at least 60 grams of protein each day.
+After any weight loss surgery, you will need to stay on blended foods for several weeks.
+You will work closely with the dietitian to tailor your diet to soft foods.
+We want you to emphasize protein as the most important nutrient, getting at least 60 grams of protein each day.
 Some people may need to take protein supplements in the early post-operative period in order to meet these requirements.
 By three months after surgery, you will be back to eating many of the healthy foods that you enjoyed before surgery.

 Why would my surgeon ask me to stop smoking before surgery?